LEADERS CREATE MORE LEADERS

 - Ask for support and not try and excel at every role and every responsibility, just to prove ourselves to others.

 - Not just have the courage to follow your heart but also the compassion to include your support group (friends & family) by sharing your conviction with them.

 Spirituality, for me, is the reality of our spirit.
-I believe that we all are born with a certain purpose and its through the journey of self-reflection and internalization that we connect with our true purpose.
-As much as we understand what we see, what we see infact is not all that there is.
+I believe that we all are born with a certain purpose and it is through the journey of self-reflection and internalization that we connect with our true purpose.
+As much as we understand what we see, what we see in fact is not all that there is.
 There are many things just as true but can only be felt by those who are ready to go beyond their limited understanding of things.
 Spirituality is not religion.
 Spirituality is to respect every soul around for their presence and beauty.
-It’s a conscious effort to awaken our buddha (inner goodness) and contribute meaningfully to the world we are born into.
+It’s a conscious effort to awaken our Buddha (inner goodness) and contribute meaningfully to the world we are born into.
 No matter what we do at SBY Academy, spirituality is (and will always be) right in the middle of it.